Importance of Security Certifications SSAE-16 and SOC for Cloud Providers

 Use Credentials to Evaluate Vendors

-New cloud-based services seem to be popping everywhere these days.
-This is why it’s important to check whether or not a cloud vendor has passed the rigorous security audits from SSAE-16 and SOC standards.
+New cloud-based services seem to be popping up everywhere these days.
+Therefore, it’s important to check whether a cloud vendor has passed the rigorous security audits from SSAE-16 and SOC standards.

 “The increasing use of cloud computing companies (which provide user entities with on- demand network access to a shared pool of computing resources, such as networks, (servers, storage, applications, and services) has created an increasing demand for CPAs to report on nonfinancial reporting controls implemented by cloud computing service providers.”